 In the famous Lascaux caves, people have made images of mammoths and long haired rhinos.
 These animals became extinct during the last Ice Age.
 In Scandinavian countries this period is known as Weichsel and in the Alpine countries as Würm.
 A tundra plant 'dryas octopetala' grew in our part of Europe at that time and gave its name to the last cold period of the Weichsel.

-Fig. 47 The end of the Weichsel ice age, the Dryas Period
+University of Utrecht 1987 Fig. 27 The end of the Weichsel ice age, the Dryas period